CodecoolGlobal/ask-mate-3-python-Deezyeke/README.md

 ## End note

 The project is public, but please do not copy and reshare the source without permission!
 Only use for personal or educational purposes.
+Thank you for checking out our repo!